 Nude Beaches in Mykonos

 This is the beach with the most nudists, most of them gay men.
 It is currently the most popular beach for gay travelers, who tend to head towards the very little free space without sunbeds.
-As this is a long beach, the central area with all the umbrellas and sunbeds attracts all kinds of people, from straight couples to families, who keep their bathing suits on.
+As this is a long beach, the central area with all the parasols and sunbeds attracts all kinds of people, from straight couples to families, who keep their bathing suits on.

-See the Elia Beach Guide
+See the Elia Beach Guide.

 Found next to Elia, this beach receives the nudists who can’t find a spot at Elia, or who simply want a quieter, more secluded beach.
-They’re usually gay men.

-See the Agrari Beach Guide
+See the Agrari Beach Guide.

-See the Paraga Beach Guide
+See the Paraga Beach Guide.

 This formerly secret beach in the northern part of the island has been discovered.
 Half of it is filled with sunbeds and the other half keeps a more relaxing, wilder atmosphere.
 That wilder end is usually for nudists, usually young couples, both straight and gay.

-See the Panormos Beach Guide
+See the Panormos Beach Guide.

 Not far from Panormos, this beach remains free of crowds, except in late July and August.
 On the days with the fewer crowds, it can be mostly nude, with people of all ages.

-See the Agios Sostis Beach Guide
+See the Agios Sostis Beach Guide.

-See the Kapari Beach Guide
+See the Kapari Beach Guide.

 Nude Beaches in the Greek Islands

 In the more conservative corners of Greece, many locals (especially those of the older generations) still see nude sunbathing as obscene and provocative, but once someone takes it all off, it encourages another to do the same and then another, and suddenly you have a popular clothing-optional beach.
-So that you don’t offend the more sensitive locals, look for a spot away from the tavernas and the umbrellas.
+So that you don’t offend the more sensitive locals, look for a spot away from the tavernas and umbrellas.
 Also know that, in addition to Mykonos, there are other islands in the Cyclades known to be nudist-friendly:

-See the Antiparos Guide
+See the Antiparos Guide.

 The clear waters and peaceful natural landscape of the huge-but-hidden beach of Lageri make it one of the Greek islands’ best beaches, but don’t tell anyone.
 You’ll want to enjoy this paradise without the crowds, and, if you’re a naturist, before the textile crowds invade it.
 It still only attracts a few well-informed tourists, mostly gay men, but also an increasing number of young straight couples.

-See the Paros Guide
+See the Paros Guide.

 The island of Naxos has one of the longest beaches in the Greek islands, and a large part of it is mostly nude.
 That’s Plaka, a rather wild beach but within a very short walking distance of other more crowded beaches and beachfront hotels.
-This beach attracts people of all ages, including families, who like to sunbathe and swim in the nude.
+This beach attracts people of all ages, including families, who like to sunbathe and swim nude.

 A few kilometers south is the beach of Aliko, more secluded and with the shade of cedar trees.
 It’s often filled with nude couples.

-See the Naxos Guide
+See the Naxos Guide.